Product Description and Author Information

 About the Book

-Whether you’re a CEO or a freelancer, you know how hard it is to think big, let alone follow up on big ideas, while under pressure to get things done.
-Art Thinking offers practical principles to acquire skills, inspiration to rethink what’s possible, and a healthy dose of pragmatism to help you navigate the difficulties of balancing creative thinking with driving toward results.
+Anyone from CEO to freelancer knows how hard it is to think big, let alone follow up, while under pressure to get things done.
+Art Thinking offers practical principles, inspiration, and a healthy dose of pragmatism to help you navigate the difficulties of balancing creative thinking with driving toward results.

 Let Amy Whitaker introduce you to Art Thinking a way of looking at your career that marries commerce and creativity.
 Whether you’re in a large organization looking for a way to carve out time for innovation, or a lone artist who wants to work smarter, there’s something for you in this book. —Daniel H. Pink, author of Drive and To Sell is Human